o355/PyWeather/README.md

-## Welcome to PyWeather (0.6.1 beta)!
+## Welcome to PyWeather (0.6.2 beta)!
 Viewing the weather in a terminal has never been so much fun.

-## Notices
-I had to start separating notices.
-Yay!

-### 0.6.2 beta status update
-PyWeather 0.6.2 beta is coming along nicely, however it has been delayed (again).
-ETA for release is 9/27.

-### Python 3.7 compatibility notice
-PyWeather 0.6.2 beta will not be quality assured using the newly released Python 3.7, but 0.6.3 beta will get tested with Python 3.7.
-I can't assure that you won't run into bugs using Python 3.7 on 0.6.2 beta.

-I'm not about to delay PyWeather AGAIN due to Python 3.7 coming out.
-Sorry!

-### Raspbian 9/Debian 9 compatibility notice
-PyWeather 0.6.2 beta will not be quality assured using Raspbian 9 (and 8 for that matter), and I cannot certify that PyWeather works on Debian Stretch, or other distros based on Debian 9.

-### Beta notice
+## Beta Notice
 If you haven't noticed, PyWeather is in beta.
-At this point, essential features mostly work.

-However, newer or more complex features may not work as expected.
-It's also up to you to report bugs that you find, as it makes every new PyWeather release better.
+This means that basic features should work fine, but more advanced and new features may not work.

+If you do encounter bugs, make sure you report them on GitHub!

 ## Download/Setup
 The instructions for downloading PyWeather are somewhat awkward just for 0.6.1 beta.
 Basically, the geocoder that I use had an issue on Mac OS X, in which it could only run with the scheme set to http.
 This issue has been fixed in 0.6.2 beta, and I coded in automatic detection for what scheme your OS can run.